gdmurray/r6cc/README.md

-# In Memory of KiXSTAr, gone but never forgotten.
+# In Memory of KiXSTAr, a pillar of the Rainbow Six Siege Community.
 ## Thank you for every thing you have done for Siege and the esports community, your legacy will never die.